shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/real-time-signals-service-api-reference.md

 ms.custom: digital-platform-api
 ---

-# Real-time signals service API reference
+# Real-time Signals Service API reference

 > [!WARNING]
 > The resources listed on this page are in Beta status, and are subject to change in the future.